SpaceVista: All-Scale Visual Spatial Reasoning from mm to km: Dataset

 \textbf{Input Extension.} Usually, people refer to objects in videos using more than just language.
 To support this, we extend video-based QA with extra annotations from the video’s key frames.
 Besides plain visual input, we allow three extra inputs: point, bounding box, and mask, which may support future interactive usage.
 Each input type is designed to fit its own template and CoT rationales.

-\textbf{Quality Control \& Evaluation.} To ensure data quality, we conduct manual verification on a small portion training set for quality control.
-However, for measurement-related evaluation, human judgment is also susceptible to experiential bias.
-We choose a more reliable pathway based on measuring and recording real-world data, retrieving authoritative sources, and performing human annotation for both distance and non-distance problems, shown in the green block Fig.\ref{fig:pipeline}(a).
+\textbf{Quality Control \& Evaluation.} 1) SpaceVista-1M (training): To ensure data quality, we manually verify a small portion of the \textbf{training set} for quality control, achieving an average global accuracy of approximately 83\%.
+2) SpaceVista-Bench (evaluation): We choose the reliable pathway for \textbf{benchmark} based on measuring and recording real-world data, retrieving authoritative sources, and performing human annotation for both distance and non-distance problems, shown in the green block Fig.\ref{fig:pipeline}(a).
 For tiny and tabletop scenes, we capture and annotate videos of over 50 objects of different sizes.
 For some indoor and outdoor scenes, we search for the landmarks and retrieve statistics from authoritative sources like Wikipedia.
-As for other tasks like camera moving, the experts is hired for checking and annotating.
-By aligning the answer with the physical world, SpaceVista-Bench comprises more than 3,000 QA pairs with 99\% accuracy across 500 unique video scenes.
-Please refer to the details and analysis in Appendix~\ref {app:own_collected_data_of_data_source}.
+As for other tasks like camera moving, the experts are hired for checking and annotating.
+By aligning the answer with the physical world, SpaceVista-Bench comprises about 1,600 QA pairs across approximately 300 unique video scenes, with quality ensured through manual review and source verification.
+Due to the scarcity of public data, the exploration in drone scenarios remains preliminary.